-Frank understands why employers would be wary of encouraging binge-drinking among employees, but, she cautions, “I think removing alcohol from holiday parties is just another way to try to shift the blame from perpetrators, and instead blame it on ‘bad behavior’ or a culture of permissiveness and drinking.
+Although Frank understands why employers might think twice about sponsoring drinking among employees, she urges caution.
+“I think removing alcohol from holiday parties is just another way to try to shift the blame from perpetrators, and instead blame it on ‘bad behavior’ or a culture of permissiveness and drinking.
 We all know that sexual harassment occurs whether people are drunk or sober — not serving alcohol at the holiday party does not address the real issue of harassment in the workplace.”

-Are holiday work parties considered an extension of the workplace?
-Are they covered by sexual harassment law?
+Are company holiday parties legally considered an extension of the workplace?
+Are employees therefore covered by sexual harassment law during these events?

-What type of conduct constitutes sexual harassment at a holiday party?
+What types of behaviors can be classified as sexual harassment during a holiday party?

-What do folks need to know to avoid crossing a line with their colleagues at holiday parties? (i.e. is flirting ok?
-Or should all conduct be kept professional?)
+What should people be aware of to maintain a professional relationship with their colleagues at holiday parties? (i.e. is flirting acceptable?
+Or should all interactions remain platonic?)

-Yes, speak up.
-If you see someone being harassed or groped at a party, don't just pretend like it didn't happen.
-You can step in and say that this behavior is unacceptable.
-Or, you can speak to the person being harassed and tell them what you saw and ask how they would like you to handle it.
-Be ready to support them in whatever way they need.
+Don’t just stand there and do nothing if you see someone being harassed or groped at a party.
+You have the power to step in and put a stop to it.
+Let the offender know that their behavior is not okay.
+Alternatively, you can talk to the individual who is being harassed and tell them what you observed.
+Be ready to help them in any way they might need.

 What should a person do if they feel sexually harassed at a holiday party?